nickerso/cellml-spec-sphinx-test/source/model-interpretation.rst

 -------------------

-1. A component reference SHALL be the name of a component, and SHALL be interpreted based on the context within the CellML Model in which it occurs.
+1. A component reference SHALL be the name of a component, and SHALL be interpreted based on the context within the CellML model in which it occurs.

 2. A component reference present in an information item which is a